stone16/blog/source/_posts/LDAP-Intro.md

 # 2. What's directory?

-Similar to database, but contain more **descriptive, attibute-based information**.
+Similar to database, but contain more **descriptive, attribute-based information**.
 It has some features:

 1. Read much more often than it is written.
 2. Directories are tuned to give quick response to high volume look up or search operations.